 We were told our vision for healthcare would not work.

-We wanted to prove that all lives share equal value, and if you solve for those who need healthcare the most, you are closer to achieving healthcare for all.
+We wanted to prove that if you solve for those who need healthcare the most, you are closer to achieving healthcare for all.

 Nepal has some of the most progressive healthcare policies in the world.

 The constitution guarantees the right to health and universal healthcare for all.

 But executing on those policies remains a challenge in rural areas, and millions don’t get the care they need from the traditional private, public, and philanthropic approaches.